 Elder abuse is a term referring to any knowing or intentional act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable adult.
 Elder abuse can show up in families, as a form of domestic violence, but is just as often perpetrated by bad actors.

-North Carolina law protects disabled adults of any age from abuse, neglect and exploitation.
+North Carolina law protects adults with disabilities of any age from abuse, neglect and exploitation.
+Abuse, neglect and exploitation can be physical, emotional or financial.
 The law states that “any person having reasonable cause to believe that a disabled adult is in need of protective services shall report such information.”
-Definitions are:

-Neglect: a disabled adult who is either living alone and not able to provide the services necessary to maintain mental or physical health (self-neglect), or who is not receiving services from his caretaker
+Neglect: a disabled adult who is either living alone and not able to provide for themselves the services necessary to maintain their mental or physical health (self-neglect), or who is not receiving services from his caretaker.

 If you have questions about the laws that protect senior citizens or your legal rights as a senior citizen, contact our Public Protection Section experts at (919) 716-6780 or firstname.lastname@example.org.